Ktima Gerovassiliou, Viognier, Epanomi 2019 (1x75cl)

 2019 was an excellent vintage, being cited as perhaps one of the best of the past 20 years.
 Winter was cold, but without extremely low temperatures.
 Bud-break started during the second half of March with flowering mid-May.
 May and June saw average temperatures and some rain showers; however on 10th July, heavy rains fell which replenished soil water reserves.
 From mid-July to the end of the harvest, daytime temperatures were consistently 30 to 32°C falling to 19 to 20°C at night.
 Harvested started on 12th August for the whites, producing slightly higher volume than the previous year.
 The wines are full-bodied, with excellent acidity and are rich in varietal aromas.

 Vinification started with skin contact followed by barrel fermentation in new French oak.
 The wine was matured on its fine lees to enhance the rich creaminess and texture.

-Benchmark Viognier with expressive aromas of exotic fruits combined with hints of jasmine, green tea and (of course) peach: perfumed and elegant with a wonderfully long finish.
+Benchmark Viognier with expressive aromas of exotic fruits, peach and pear combined with delicate hints of jasmine.
+Perfumed and elegant with a subtle smoky accent on the wonderfully long finish.